Adityanurilman/Adityanurilman/README.md

 # Hi there <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="30px"> I'm Adit

 <p align="justify">
-  I am a bachelor Engineer with main job on Supply Chain Management as Supervisor Logistic.
+  I am a bachelor Engineer with fulltime job on Supply Chain Management as Supervisor Logistic.
 I'm interesting with Data since I'm doing my thesis Defense, especially on data Science and I have passionate about Big Data, Artificial Intelligence and Machine Learning.
 I have been in several training programs in DQlab and awardness KOMINFO (Ministy of Communication and Information)  Scholarship that focus on the field of Data Science.
 </p>

  ## ⭐ My Repositories